uppercasserole/stardew_marriage_speedruns/routes/leah/stardew_marriage_leah_beginner.md

 - Clay farm until 11:00am (eat winter forage if you are out of stamina and it's not yet 11)
 - TALK TO PIERRE
 - Sell 17 Snow yam to Pierre
-- Buy 2 coffee and 7 salads
+- Buy 2 coffee and 7 salads in the saloon at 12pm
-- Gift Leah outside saloon
+- Gift a salad and talk to Leah outside the saloon
 - Pass out

 ### Winter 23, Y1